 Adult Dytiscus marginalis are dark brown/black with a greenish sheen and a yellow margin.
 Although they are large, 27-35 mm in length, they are strong fliers.
 It is mainly the males that fly, and nearly always at night.
 They are searching for females.
 Unfortunately they often mistake greenhouses, shiny cars and even wet roads for water and crash land, sometimes with such violence that they die.
 Their rear legs are modified with stiff hairs or bristles for swimming, see the drawing above and below.

-The females are similar to the males, but they do not have the wide front tarsi with suction pads (see right and below).
+The females are similar to the males, but they do not have the wide front tarsi with suction pads (see above and below).
 The male is very glossy, and the female less so.
 The female has longitudinal striations (grooves running lengthwise).

 Dytiscus marginalis have one large, nine medium and 160 small suckers on the undersides of three joints of their front pair of tarsi (see the drawing above and below).

 These suckers help the male hold on to the female while mating.
 These suckers can support up to 13 times the beetle's own weight.
 While mating the pair can swim around for hours.
 Adults hibernate in mud at the bottom of ponds during winter.
 They are quite long-lived and can be as much as 3 years old.
 Newly emerged adults are most commonly seen between July and October.